-3.5 ss Outboard Owners Guide Item #8935
+3.5 SX Outboard Owners Guide Item #8950

 Thank You for selecting the finest American Made engine available.
 With simple care and common sense your engine will provide you years of trouble free service.
-This product does now-how to operate.
-You must be the judge of your own ability.
-YOU are the person who will require mechanical ability and know-how to operate.
+This product does require mechanical ability and know-how to operate.
 You must be the judge of your own ability.
 YOU are the person who will control your model and engine in a safe manner and must assume all responsibility for your activity.